 AIDS-Related Cancers

-AIDS related cancers are type of cancer that is more likely to occur in individuals with human immunodeficiency virus infection (HIV).
-Kaposi sarcoma, non-lymphoma, Hodgkin’s cervical cancer, Hodgkin’s lymphoma, and cancers of the mouth, throat, liver, lung, and anus are all cancers correlated with AIDS.
+AIDS-related cancers are types of cancer that are more likely to occur in individuals with human immunodeficiency virus infection (HIV).
+Kaposi sarcoma, Non-Hodgkin’s lymphoma, cervical cancer, Hodgkin’s lymphoma, and mouth, throat, liver, lung, and anus cancers are all correlated with AIDS.

 Healthcare providers deem their HIV infection to have progressed to AIDS as individuals with HIV develop those cancers.
 These cancers are called cancers linked to AIDS or malignancies related to AIDS.

 People who have AIDS are much more likely than people without the condition to get those kinds of cancer.
-That include sarcoma of Kaposi, non-Hodgkin lymphoma (NHL), and cancer of the cervix.
+That includes Kaposi sarcoma, non-Hodgkin lymphoma (NHL), and cancer of the cervix.

 Some other cancers, called non-AIDS cancers, are often more likely to occur in people with HIV or AIDS (NADCs).
 In people living with HIV infection, these cancers are more likely to happen, but they are not an indication that the person has progressed to AIDS.
 Such cancers include: